Open Door Policy

 - Blue or black shorts

 PE kit should be put in an appropriate bag and hung on your child’s peg so that it is available every day.
 It can be taken home half termly to be washed.

 Jewellery, apart from watches and stud earrings, should not be worn to school.
 Earrings cannot be worn for PE.
 Please do not send your child into school wearing earrings on PE days unless they are able to remove these themselves.
 Long hair should be tied back on PE days.

 Year 3 and Year 4 will need to bring a bag containing a one piece costume or close fitting shorts/trunks (which finish above the knees) for swimming lessons.
 A pair of swimming goggles may also be useful.

 *Please remember to label all clothes and shoes with your child’s name.

-School book bags can be purchased from the school office.
+School book bags can also be purchased from our online supplier.
 All children should have a suitable book bag which needs to be brought into school on a daily basis.
 This is used to keep school reading books and home school diaries in.
 Letters and other communication will be placed in book bags for safe delivery to parents and book bags should be checked on a regular basis.
 Bags can also be used to send money (in clearly labelled envelopes) and return slips into school.